josecoliveira/akvmodel/docs/akvmodel.md

 #### <kbd>property</kbd> number_of_agents

-Get the number of agents
+Get the number of agents.